mikljohansson/mbot-vision/eye/README.md

 # If you're not targeting an new ESP32-S3 MCU then remove all the optimized kernels for that architecture
 find components/esp-nn -name '*esp32s3*' -exec rm -f {} ';'

+# Remove all the default tfmicro kernels in favor of the ESP32 optimized kernels
+for f in components/tflite-lib/tensorflow/lite/micro/kernels/esp_nn/*.cc; do rm components/tflite-lib/tensorflow/lite/micro/kernels/`basename $f`; done
 ```

 # Seting up /dev aliases